santiagoguinle/chia-services/readme.md

 Once installed the services will run automatically

-if you want to see some output of the different service you could use
+if you want to see some output of the different service you could use:

 ```bash
 systemctl status chia-farmer.service